 Executive Chairman / New Zealand – Beca & Te Pūnaha Matatini Advisory Board Chair

 Through his 45-year career at Beca Richard has played an active part in growing this professional services consultancy to a team around 3000-strong throughout New Zealand, Australia and Asia.
 He has served in several executive positions and held a range of directorships both internal and external.
 Before taking up the Chairmanship of the Beca Group in 2009 he held the lead role of Group Chief Executive for a decade.
-Richard has in-depth experience in engineering project management and with partnering and alliance contracting.
-Current external directorships are with Trustpower Ltd and Panuku Development Auckland Ltd (Deputy Chair) and since February 2015 the Te Pūnaha Matatini Advisory Board (Chair).
-Richard has represented Beca on the Project Alliance Board for the Waterview Project (Auckland) for the last 5-years and was appointed to the Chair in late-2015.
+Current external directorships are with Trustpower Ltd and Panuku Development Auckland Ltd (Chair) and since February 2015 the Te Pūnaha Matatini Advisory Board (Chair).
 He remains a member of the Construction Strategy Group (a high-level industry body) having chaired it from inception for nearly 5-years.
 Richard is a Distinguished Fellow of the Institution of Professional Engineers NZ (IPENZ) and a Fellow of the Institution of Structural Engineers UK (IStructE).

 Professor John Hosking